 Lucy accepts briefs on a wide range of commercial matters including intellectual property, revenue, contract and consumer law.
 She is respected for her legal expertise, extensive commercial experience and in-depth knowledge of the automotive industry.
+Lucy is included in Doyle's list of Emerging Intellectual Property and TMT Junior Counsel - Australia 2017.

 Since coming to the Bar, Lucy has advised and appeared on behalf of clients in matters in the Federal Court, the Court of Appeal, the Supreme Court, the County Court, the Magistrates’ Court and VCAT.
 Recently, Lucy appeared in the Court of Appeal in the matter of Mercedes-Benz Australia/Pacific Pty Ltd v Commissioner of State Revenue VSCA 194 (led by M Flynn QC).